Improving Quantum Simulation Efficiency of Final State Radiation with Dynamic Quantum Circuits: Introduction

 High energy physics (HEP) simulations are one of the most natural and exciting applications of quantum computers, given the complex many-body quantum nature of HEP processes.
 Foundational work establishing the existence of polynomial scaling digital quantum algorithms for scattering calculations~\cite{Jordan:2012xnu} has been followed by a variety of particle and nuclear physics investigations into simulations on quantum computers\footnote{There are now over a hundred papers in this area; see Ref.~\cite{Preskill:2018fag} for an overview to this topic and the papers that cite Ref.~\cite{Jordan:2012xnu} for specific studies.}.

 While most of these studies propose quantum algorithms for the full scattering process on a quantum computer, a complementary approach has been proposed to exploit factorization~\cite{Bauer:2021gup}.
 In particular, scattering cross sections approximately factor into pieces governed by physical processes occurring at different energy scales.
 One way to factorize a full calculation at a collider like the Large Hadron Collider (LHC) involves parton shower (PS) Monte Carlo.
 Parton showers govern the collinear radiation from high energy charged particles.
 Classical PSs approximate this radiation as a Markov Chain.
 This is an excellent approximation in some cases, but ignores certain interference effects.
 Recently, Ref.~\cite{qps} introduced a quantum algorithm for parton showers (QPS) that models interference effects from intermediate flavor states.
-This algorithm requires only polynomial resources compared to existing exponentially scaling algorithms to model the same physics.
+This algorithm requires only polynomial resources to model the same physics as existing exponentially scaling algorithms.
 While the QPS does not describe the full properties of PSs in the Standard Model (dominated mostly by the strong force), it represents an important benchmark for developing and testing HEP algorithms on quantum computers.

 Even though the QPS requires only polynomial quantum resources, it is still challenging to run on existing devices.
-This is because we are in the Noisy Intermeidate Scale Quantum (NISQ)~\cite{nisq} computing era where qubit counts, connectivities, and coherence times are limited and quantum gate and readout operations have significant noise.
-Therefore, there is a strong motivation to improve the polynomial scaling of the current quantum algorithms like the QPS.
+This is because we are in the Noisy Intermediate Scale Quantum (NISQ)~\cite{nisq} computing era where qubit counts, connectivities, and coherence times are limited, and quantum gate and readout operations have significant noise.
+Therefore, there is a strong motivation to improve the polynomial scaling of the current quantum algorithms like QPS.